 Property Lists are attached to the object in the library, they can be used by any part of the library.
-Some properties are permanent (e.g., the chunking strategy for a dataset), others are transient (e.g., buffer sizes for data transfer).
+Some properties are permanent (e.g., the chunking strategy for a dataset), others are transient (for example buffer sizes for data transfer).
 A common use of a Property List is to pass parameters from the calling program to a VFL driver or a module of the pipeline.

 Property lists are conceptually similar to attributes.
 Property lists are information relevant to the behavior of the library while attributes are relevant to the user's data and application.
-Since the Poperty nList couples the data specification to a implementation use of HDF5 proerty lists in S-100 Product Specifications is discouraged.
+Since the Property List couples the data specification to an implementation use of HDF5 property lists in S-100 Product Specifications is discouraged.

-10c-6.2 HDF5 Library and Programming Model
+10c-5.2 HDF5 Library and Programming Model